Directorate General of Customs and Excise

-The Directorate General of Customs and Excise is divided into several branches in different regions across Indonesia.
-The directorate reports directly to the Ministry of Finance.
+The Directorate General of Customs and Excise (Direktorat Jenderal Bea dan Cukai abbreviated Bea Cukai or DJBC) is an Indonesian government agency under Ministry of Finance that serves the community in the field of customs and excise.

 History

+Dutch colonial era

 The establishment of official customs and excise administration in Indonesia began during the colonialization period of the Netherlands, specifically upon the entry of VOC to the country.

 The officers were often called ‘douane’, while the official name of the administration was (De Dienst der Invoer en Uitvoerrechten en Accijnzen (I.U & A)), loosely translated as the Department of Import Duty and Export Duty and Excise.

 The administration's main objectives were to collectinvoer-rechten (import duty), uitvoer-rechten (export duty), andaccijnzen (excise).

 This Bureau is headed by a Chief Inspector who doubles as an advisor to the Director of Finance for trade and shipping domiciled in Batavia.
 At that time the Customs Bureau was headed by a civilian officer appointed directly from the Netherlands.

-Several Heads of the Customs and Excise Office of the Netherlands Indies period are as follows: G.F.
-De Bruyn Kops (1933), S.M.
-Van Der Zee (1939), K.H.
-Dronkers (1946), and G.Van Der Pol (1949).
+Several Heads of the Customs and Excise Office of the Netherlands Indies period were as follows:

 The history of the first duty and excise tax collections in Indonesia began in the Dutch colonial era in 1886 against kerosene based on the Ordonnantie van December 27, 1886, Stbl.
 1886 Number 249. issued by the government of the Dutch East Indies.